chuwyjr/chuwyjr.github.io/README.md

 Jose Alcaraz is a highly skilled and experienced STEM programmer with a passion for solving real-world problems.
-She has a proven track record of success in developing innovative solutions using a variety of programming languages and technologies.
+He has a proven track record of success in developing innovative solutions using a variety of programming languages and technologies.
 Jose is a quick learner and is always eager to learn new things.
-She is also a team player and is always willing to help others.
+He is also a team player and is always willing to help others.
 Skills
 Programming Languages: Java, Python, C++, C#, Go Operating Systems: Linux, Windows, MAC OSx, FreeBSD, Solaris, AIX, HP-UX